yoyosource/YAPION/docs/examples/advanced/YAPIONPacket.md

 }
 ```

-Do not get confused by 'toYAPION().toYAPION([...])' as the first call creates the 'YAPIONObject', and the next one will be the normal output call.
 If you use the YAPIONSocket instead of getting the InputStream and OutputStream from a socket yourself, you can get the YAPIONOutputStream from the YAPIONPacket corresponding to the YAPIONInputStream.
 You can define some more behaviour on the YAPIONPacketHandler individual for any implementation.

 ```java
 import yapion.packet.YAPIONPacket;